jhamman56/James-Final-Portfolio/project3/README.md

 ## Full Stack Space tours website
-Give a high-level overview of the project purpose
-- What are the users?
-  Anybody
-- What job does it form for them?
+- A basic informational website using HTML, CSS, and Javascript
+- Focuses on any user who would like to learn more about space tourism
-  Gives a pleasing website to browse and learn about space tourism
+- Provides a pleasing user experience to browse and learn about space tourism
-- What inspired you to make it?
-It was a team project that would fill criteria for an assignment
+- It was a team project that would fill criteria for an assignment to showcase my learnings in basic web development
-- What features are the most important? the navigation bar and HTML displays
+- The entire sit focuses on accessiblity and ease of access - the navigation bar and HTML displays are both visually appealing and intuitave to navigate

 ## Technologies